Medically reviewed by Drugs.com. Last updated on Apr 29, 2022.

-Your doctor or nurse will teach you how to prepare the medicine and use the pump for the infusion.
-Epoprostenol must be administered continuously by a portable pump that is operated by a small computer.
+Your doctor or nurse will teach you how to prepare the medicine and how to use the pump for the infusion.
+Epoprostenol must be given continuously by a portable pump that is operated by a small computer.
 The medicine will be delivered directly to the heart through a catheter that will be inserted into a vein in the chest.

-Epoprostenol should be reconstituted only with the sterile diluent that is supplied with this medicine.
+Epoprostenol should be reconstituted only with the sterile diluent (eg, pH 12 sterile diluent for Flolan®) that is supplied with this medicine.
 The reconstituted medicine should not be mixed with other solutions or medicines.
 Use the following procedure for reconstituting your daily supply: